 What is cerebral palsy?

 Children with cerebral palsy can have problems like muscle weakness, stiffness, awkwardness, slowness and shakiness.
-They might also have difficulty with balance.
+They might also have difficulties with balance.

 Cerebral palsy is the most common childhood physical disability in Australia.

 Cerebral palsy can happen when there is brain damage or there are problems with brain development in the parts of the brain that control muscle movements.